IrinaG29/bookmark_manager/README.md

 #SQL DATABASE instructions
 1. Connect to psql
-2. Create the database using the psql command CREATE DATABASE bookmark_manager; --> and later bookmark_manager_test;
+2. Create the database using the psql command CREATE DATABASE bookmark_manager; --> same for bookmark_manager_test;
 3. Connect to the database using the pqsl command \c bookmark_manager;
 4. Run the query we have saved in the file 01_create_bookmarks_table.sql